Household deity: Household deities in the modern period

-Although the cosmic status of household deities was not as lofty as that of the Twelve Olympians or the Aesir, they were also jealous of their dignity and also had to be appeased with shrines and offerings, however humble.
-Because of their immediacy, they had arguably more influence on the day-to-day affairs of men than the remote gods did.
-Vestiges of their worship persisted long after Christianity and other major religions extirpated nearly every trace of the major pagan pantheons.
-Elements of the practice can be seen even today, with Christian accretions, where statues to various saints (such as St. Francis) protect gardens and grottos.
+Although the cosmic status of household deities was not as lofty as that of the Twelve Olympians or the Aesir, they still had to be appeased with shrines and offerings.
+Because of their immediacy, household deities had arguably more influence on the day-to-day affairs of men than the major pagan gods did.
+The influence of household deities persisted long after Christianity and other major religions reduced the worship of the major pagan pantheons.
+Elements of household deity worship can be seen even today, with Christian accretions, where statues to various saints (such as St. Francis) protect gardens and grottos.
 Even the gargoyles found on older churches could be viewed as guardians partitioning a sacred space.

 For centuries, Christianity fought a mop-up war against these lingering minor pagan deities, but they proved tenacious.
-For example, Martin Luther's Tischreden have numerous – quite serious – references to dealing with kobolds.
-Eventually, rationalism and the Industrial Revolution threatened to erase most of these minor deities until the advent of romantic nationalism rehabilitated them and embellished them into objects of literary curiosity in the 19th century.
-Since the 20th century, this literature has been mined for characters for role-playing games, video games, and other fantasy personae, not infrequently invested with invented traits and hierarchies somewhat different from their mythological and folkloric roots.
+For example, Martin Luther's Tischreden have numerous references to dealing with kobolds.
+Rationalism and the Industrial Revolution threatened to erase most of these minor deities, until the advent of romantic nationalism rehabilitated and embellished them into objects of literary curiosity in the 19th century.
+Since the 20th century, this literature has been mined for characters in role-playing games, video games, and other fantasy personae, sometimes given invented traits and hierarchies differing from their mythological and folkloric roots.